The Voice (American TV series) season 16

 The sixteenth season of the American reality television show The Voice premiered on February 25, 2019, on NBC.
 Adam Levine, Kelly Clarkson, and Blake Shelton returning as coaches from the previous season.
 John Legend was a new addition as a coach this season, replacing Jennifer Hudson.
 This became the eleventh season to feature three male coaches on the panel since season 10.
 For the second time, the show featured a fifth coach, Bebe Rexha, who selected contestants to participate in The Comeback Stage, replacing Kelsea Ballerini as the fifth coach.

 This is the first season trios are allowed in the show, and also the first (and only) season to feature a "Live Cross Battles", similar to the Chinese counterpart of The Voice (The Voice of China and Sing!
 China) whereas artists compete against artists from opposing teams for a place in the Live Shows.
 "The Comeback Stage" twist also returned and it now extended until the "Live Cross Battles".
 The Live Shows now followed eliminations similar to the semifinals since season 9 with the artists receiving a higher vote count directly advances or lower vote count eliminated immediately.

 Maelyn Jarmon was named the winner of the season, marking John Legend's first win as a coach and making him the second new coach (after Clarkson) to have a winning artist on his first attempt.
+As of April 2026, this is the most recent season John Legend's team have won the show.